opparco/stable-diffusion-webui-two-shot/README.md

 ## ~~Prerequisite for prompt pasting~~
-## Prerequisite for gradio Image and Sketch component bug fix
+## ~~Prerequisite for gradio Image and Sketch component bug fix~~
+This fix is no longer suitable for latest webui commit at 22bcc7be, with gradio dependency upgraded to 3.23.

+I'll keep the fix here for people still using older versions of webui.

 Activate your venv in webui root directory

 For Windows, in cmd